NoFall887/binar-car-management/README.md

 ```

 ### Delete a Car Data
 For deleting car data make a DELETE request to `localhost:8000/cars/:id`.
-The response will be a car id that has been deleted
+The response will be the car id that has been deleted